digitalsara/ecommerce-pattern-library/patterns/forms/README.md

     Error messages are used to show the user where the information is not valid, so it is easier for him to correct mistakes.
 search: |
     Search field is used to help the user navigate through content.
+coupon: |
+    Coupon input is used for the cart summary.
+It should be placed after the item summary
 ---

 The form elements help collect the information needed for the purchase, login, subscription to the Newsletter etc.